Kribzi/IsometricGame_Astar_pathfinding/README.md

 # IsometricGame_Astar_pathfinding
 A* path finding algorithm for a Isometric Game in Unity Engine.
-Work in progress.
+Made for a game that is work in progress.

 The GameObjects in the Unity project are starting a new Thread which executes findPath() function.
 Then the A* algorithm goes to work on a seperate thread and saves the result into a list which the main thread then handles to assign the paths to the GameObject.